Creating cogs for V3¶

 This guide serves as a tutorial on creating cogs for Red V3.
 It will cover the basics of setting up a package for your cog and the basics of setting up the file structure.
 We will also point you towards some further resources that may assist you in the process.

-Open a terminal or command prompt and type
+- Open a terminal or command prompt and type one of the following

 Setting up a package¶

 To set up a package, we would just need to create a new folder.

 This should be named whatever you want the cog to be named (for

 the purposes of this example, we’ll call this

 a text editor or IDE (examples include Sublime Text 3,

 While you can intentionally override Red’s cogs/extensions, this may break things.
 We would prefer if people wanted custom behavior for any core cog/extension, an issue and/or PR is made Overriding Permissions specifically is dangerous.

 Subclassing to make changes to Red’s cogs/extensions may not be a safe way to stay up to date either, as changes to cogs and their interactions with red are not guaranteed to not be breaking.

 Any cogs doing this are doing so at their own risk, and should also inform users of associated risks.